Working from home

 I work with the ground control facilities that form part of space missions, providing communications and tracking for spacecraft.

 My main project right now is to upgrade a huge (32m diameter) dish for future missions to the moon, Mars, and elsewhere in deep space.
-This dish is about 35 years old, and used to just sit and support geostationary communications: next year it will be pretty much state of the art.
+This dish is about 40 years old, and used to just sit and support geostationary communications: this year it will become the world’s first privately owned and operated deep space communications facility.
 I am responsible for making sure that every technical requirement we have for the system will be met by the design, and also that it will be tested, and that the whole series of tests together prove that the facility is ready for operations.

 Sometimes this is reading and reviewing work done by other people, and asking ‘what if this doesn’t work?’, ‘how can we break this and still keep going safely?’, or ‘what’s the best way to test this?’
 I also write software sometimes, I use tools to analyse space missions and how our ground stations can most effectively form part of those mission systems.
 Being a systems engineer means being responsible for the overall behaviour of the entire system – I don’t need to know all the details of every block – just what the interfaces are and how they are interdependent.